mrscottstubbs/Hitchcock/README.md

 # Hitchcock
-Pulls information about to movies to help decide on movie night.
+Pulls information about movies to help decide on movie night.

+A simple program in Python that does an API call to OMDb to return two movies' names, genre, year, and rating from rotten tomato.